jandk/valen/README.md

     * That, and it's written in Java itself, so there's no loss here, and I have more control
 * GLTF exporter -- Unlike dotnet, there's only a very confusing library available for GLTF the last time I checked, needs to be spun off into its own project as well
+* CAST exporter -- There wasn't any available for Java yet, so I made one.
+Planning on releasing it seperately if I get around to fixing the codegen.
+Still needs validation etc.
 * There's some others planned...

 ## Todo